 zSecure Alert runs as a started task.
-To collect all information for alert generation, it dynamically defines SMF exits and dynamically installs an ICHPWX01 RACF exit on RACF systems.
+To collect all information for alert generation, it dynamically defines SMF exits.
 It also installs itself as an EMCS console and periodically starts the zSecure Collect program to obtain information about the system environment.
 For analysis and report generation, it invokes zSecure Audit at each reporting interval.